andycroll/andycroll.com/_posts/2021/2021-02-08-use-enhanced-memoization-for-false-nil-with-defined.md

 a || a = possibly_expensive_computation
 ```

-A consequence of this is that if `a` is "false-y", meaning set to `nil` or `false`, then right-hand side of the `||` is executed.
-This is a potentially a big issue as if the expensive computation can return `false`, it will be run every time the method is used, completely circumventing the improvement we are attempting.
+A consequence of this is that if `a` is "false-y", meaning set to `nil` or `false`, then the right-hand side of the `||` is executed.
+This is a potentially a big issue, since if the expensive computation is legitimately returning `false`, it will be run every time the method is used, completely circumventing the improvement we are attempting.

 I've used `Enumerable#any?` above to illustrate that this `defined?`-based technique can be useful to improve performance for methods that loop over large datasets and return a boolean or `nil` result.